 - Methods in Political Theory and the History of Political Thought, esp.
 Contextual and Institutional Approaches

-PhD Project: Contributing to the Commonwealth.
-Civic Duties in Late Modern America and Germany
+Contributing to the Commonwealth.
+Civic Duties in Modern Germany and the United States

-- ‘Schooling as Citizen-Making in 20th Century America and Germany’, History of Political Ideas Early Career Seminar, Institute of Historical Research, London, 27/11/2019.
+- ‘Schooling as Citizen-Making in 20th Century America and Germany’, History of Political Ideas Early Career Seminar, IHR London, November 27, 2019.

-- ‘Rethinking American and German Conscription’, Fifth Political Theory Graduate Conference, London School of Economics and Political Science (LSE), 15/3/2019.
+- ‘Rethinking American and German Conscription’, Fifth Political Theory Graduate Conference, LSE, March 15, 2019.

-- ''Habermas’ Public Sphere: Historical or Theoretical Concept?’, Public and Private in the History of Political Thought.
-Sixth Annual London Graduate Conference in the History of Political Thought, University of London, 6/6/2015.
+- ‘Habermas’ Public Sphere: Historical or Theoretical Concept?’, Public and Private in the History of Political Thought.
+Sixth Annual London Graduate Conference in the History of Political Thought, University of London, June 6, 2015.

-- ‘Karl Löwenstein’s Militant Democracy in Relation to Weber and Schmitt’, Protecting Liberal Democracy: Normative and Empirical Perspectives, Princeton University/Humboldt-Universität zu Berlin, 29/7/2014.
+- ‘Karl Löwenstein’s Militant Democracy in Relation to Weber and Schmitt’, Protecting Liberal Democracy: Normative and Empirical Perspectives, Princeton University/HU Berlin, July 29, 2014.

 Teaching (BA Level, in German)